 The Lindquist Student Center, named by the Board of Trustees in recognition of Dean Emeritus Lindquist's dedication to students and higher education, is designed to provide opportunities for a balanced physical fitness education program and student social, cultural and recreational activities.
 Opened in the Fall of 1993, the Student Center enhances student and community life by adding a new dimension to the GCC campus.
-Included in the Lindquist Student Center are an 11,205 square foot gymnasium, six-lane competitive swimming pool, 1/11 mile indoor walking track, aerobics area, and weight room.
+Included in the Lindquist Student Center are an 11,205 square foot gymnasium, 1/11 mile indoor walking track, aerobics area, and weight room.
 Other areas include the Courtside Dining Services cafeteria with meeting/banquet facilities seating over to 200, student lounge and game area, student organization offices, and a performing area.

 The Lindquist Center is available for banquets, conferences, and other activities.
 Availability and prices may be obtained by contacting the Lindquist Student Center front desk.